California urges stop to 300K vaccines after some fall ill | Taiwan News | 2021/01/19

 However, six San Diego health care workers had allergic reactions to vaccines they received at a mass vaccination center on Jan.
 14. The site was temporarily closed and is now using other vaccines, KTGV-TV reported.

+Moderna in a statement said the company “is unaware of comparable adverse events from other vaccination centers which may have administered vaccines from the same lot.”

-The CDC has said the vaccine can cause side effects for a few days that include fever, chills, headache, swelling or tiredness, “which are normal signs that your body is building protection."
+The CDC has said COVID-19 vaccines can cause side effects for a few days that include fever, chills, headache, swelling or tiredness, “which are normal signs that your body is building protection."

 However, severe reactions are extremely rare.
 Pan said in a vaccine similar to Moderna, the rate of anaphylaxis — in which an immune system reaction can block breathing and cause blood pressure to drop — was about 1 in 100,000.